 A gardener?
 Yes!
 Our Father had given the first Adam a garden and commanded him to till the garden and keep it Gen 2:15.
 But when the nakhash, the serpent, came, the first Adam feared it and did not defend the garden.
-The new Adam was also in his garden when evil came looking for him.
+The second Adam was also in his garden when evil came looking for him.
 But he defended the garden with the sacrifice of his own life.
 “I told you that I am he; so, if you seek me, let these men go” Jn 18:8.

 Reveille And Reply